MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ### Use event tracing to monitor external calls

-You can use Fraud Protection's event tracing capability to forward events that are related to your external calls to your own Azure event hubs or blob storage.
+You can use Fraud Protection's event tracing capability to forward events that are related to your external calls to your own instances of Azure Event Hubs or Azure Blob Storage.
 In the Fraud Protection portal, on the **Event Tracing** page, you can subscribe to the following two events that are related to external calls:

 - FraudProtection.Monitoring.ExternalCalls
 - FraudProtection.Errors.ExternalCalls